Confidence Intervals & Hypothesis Testing:

 A Quick & Dirty Approach

-Connfidence intervals and hypothesis tasting are the key elements of "Inferential statistics."
+Confidence intervals and hypothesis tasting are the key elements of "Inferential statistics."
 A confidence interval answers the question "Based on sample data, what numbers would & would not be a reasonable guess for the mean of the population from which the sample came?"

 The concept of a reasonable guess requires some definition.
 Often in business we only need to guess an upper or lower bound on a number: "the mean operating cost is under ˆ500 per day" or "the mean pages printed per ink cartridge is over 5000."
 Sometimes we need to guess both; this is what statisticians call a two sided interval: "the mean productivity is between 7 and 9 widgets per hour."

-For technical reasons statisticians refuse to call the specified proportion the "probabilitly" that the unknown population mean is in the calculated interval, preferring the phrase "confidence level," but for most practical purposes the difference is inconsequential.
+For technical reasons statisticians refuse to call the specified proportion the "probability" that the unknown population mean is in the calculated interval, preferring the phrase "confidence level," but for most practical purposes the difference is inconsequential.

-Hypothesis Testing
+Quick & Dirty Hypothesis Testing